StarsationX/The-Hexation/README.md

 come on.. do you really think I like to share my src..

 # Can you make it in 1 script?
 Sure man, but not rn tho.
 I'll update it. but.. not this while..
+I'll do it when I recovered from this mentally rabbit hole okay? also some script require keys from me, Starsation myself.